theericzhang/eamuse-maintenance-bot/README.md

 * Low sev bug fix - https://github.com/theericzhang/eamuse-maintenance-bot/issues/1
 * Migration to Azure once Heroku ends free Dynos (Completed 12/1)
 * West Coast time zone addition to tweets (Completed 12/12 & Confirmed 12/19 5P ET, Tested next 10 cycles, Awaiting prod confirmation on 12/19 5P ET)
+* Created a Discord bot that would post according to the same schedules as the Twitter bot.
+Includes interactivity, like on-demand slash commands and .ics generation.
+Needs channel management features (Completed 2/4)
 ### In Progress
+* Discord Bot integration
 ### Next Up
+* Add relative timestamps that are local to a user's machine for the discord bot
+* Update documentation
 * Place upcoming Extended Maintenance information in bio for quick access
-* Weekday maintenance warning implementation (?)
-* Discord Bot integration

 ## 🤝 Contributing
 PRs are welcome!
 Please directly DM the [@eamuse_schedule](https://twitter.com/eamuse_schedule) account with suggestions, comments, or concerns.